 Hanergy Clinches USD 18 Million Agreement with ETS to Supply HanWall in Australia

-- Company ventures in Australia market with its innovative BIPV Product - HanWall
+- Hanergy ventures into the Australian market with its innovative BIPV Product – HanWall

 - The collaboration intends to initiate several commercial high-rise projects covering 30,000 square meters area every year

-MELBOURNE, Dec.
-7, 2018 /PRNewswire/ -- The world's largest thin-film power solution company, Hanergy Thin Film Power Group (00566.hk), today announced that it has recently (Thursday) inked a strategic agreement with Environmental Technology Solutions (ETS), a renowned sustainable energy environmental solutions provider in Australia to confer it a 3-year right of being a leading supplier in Australia of the company's recently launched BIPV product - HanWall.
+MELBOURNE, Australia, Dec.
+11, 2018 /PRNewswire/ -- The world's largest thin-film power solution company, Hanergy Thin Film Power Group (00566.HK), today announced that it has recently (Thursday) inked a strategic agreement with Environmental Technology Solutions (ETS), a renowned sustainable energy environmental solutions provider in Australia, to grant them a 3-year right to be a leading supplier in Australia of Hanergy's recently launched BIPV product - HanWall.

-The first strategic cooperation agreement for HanWall, following its launch in global market was signed by Mr. Lv Yuan, Vice president of Hanergy Thin Film Power Group and Mr. Rick Edwards, Executive Director of ETS during the signing ceremony that was held at ETS' Melbourne office.
+The first strategic cooperation agreement for HanWall, following its launch on the global market, was signed by Mr. Lv Yuan, Vice President of Hanergy Thin Film Power Group and Mr. Rick Edwards, Executive Director of ETS during the signing ceremony that was held at ETS' Melbourne office.

 Under the aegis of the strategic agreement, both parties will initiate several commercial high-rise projects together covering over 30,000 square meters area every year.
-The cooperation is aimed at fulfilling the need of 4.3 megawatts electricity in Australia and subsequently achieve US$18 million sales.
+The cooperation is aimed at fulfilling the need for 4.3 megawatts of electricity in Australia and subsequently achieve US$18 million in sales.

-Mr. Lv Yuan, Vice president of Hanergy Thin Film Power Group says, "The cooperation between Hanergy and ETS in Australia marks the first overseas market that HanWall breaks into.
-With its high efficiency and reliability, HanWall sets up the new benchmark for BIPV segment and provides possibilities for creating completely self-sufficient, off-grid buildings."
+Mr. Lv Yuan, Vice President of Hanergy Thin Film Power Group says, "The cooperation between Hanergy and ETS in Australia marks the first overseas market that HanWall breaks into.
+With its high efficiency and reliability, HanWall sets the new benchmark for the BIPV segment and provides possibilities for creating completely self-sufficient, off-grid buildings."

-Environmental Technology Solutions is the largest sustainable construction solutions provider in Australia, and the first and only company to provide BIPV products to commercial high-rise buildings.
-The company has its footprints in multiple countries and regions including Australia, New Zealand, United States and Taiwan.
-The company has invested in over 20 large BIPV projects in Australia alone.
-As part of the cooperation with Hanergy, ETS seeks to expand its horizon to mainland China and harness Hanergy's technological advantage to benefit Australia's BIPV market.

-Launched globally on September 29th, HanWall set the standard for the future ecological buildings, upping the ante in BIPV segment.
-HanWall is amongst its series of commercial and civilian products incorporated with cutting-edge thin-film solar power technologies.
-Debuted as the world's first integrated solar powered wall solution, HanWall can generate up to 326 Kw of electricity per thousand square meters in a day, saving on average 46% of the energy consumption.
-It promises to have abiding power output, with no less than 85% productivity for at least 25 years.
-With 4 choices of colors and its availability in various sizes, HanWall gives architects more freedom on facade design and is bound to change the way BIPV products were regarded aesthetically.
+Launched globally on September 29th, HanWall set the standard for the future ecological buildings, upping the ante in the BIPV segment.
+HanWall is amongst Hanergy's series of commercial and civilian products incorporated with cutting-edge thin-film solar power technologies.

-The signing of the commercial high-rise HanWall Sales Agreement between Hanergy and ETS, marks the breakthrough in HanWall's entry in overseas market.
-With the first project estimated to complete in the fourth quarter of 2019, HanWall is taking a great leap towards its entry the global BIPV market.
+The signing of the commercial high-rise HanWall Sales Agreement between Hanergy and ETS marks a breakthrough in HanWall's entry into overseas markets.
+With the first project estimated to be completed in the fourth quarter of 2019, HanWall is taking a great leap towards its entry into the global BIPV market.

 SOURCE Hanergy Thin Film Power Group